Every purchase we make is a choice about the kind of world we want to live in

 Are you part of an enterprise that puts people and the planet first?
 Do you have products or services to offer in the United States?

-It can be difficult to find these enterprises in the US because the movement has emerged bottom-up.
-Different terminology is used in different networks, regions, and sectors.
-We make it easier to find and support enterprises that put people and planet first by focusing on five standards.
+We make it easier to find and support enterprises that put people and planet first by focusing on 5 standards.

 Purpose